debbiswal/Tech-BITE/Topics/Git/Art-3/submodule.md

 * How to add a submodule to a repository
 * How to clone a repository with submodules

-In next article [Sunmodule-II](https://github.com/debbiswal/Tech-BITE/blob/master/Topics/Git/Art-4/submodule2.md) I will discuss more on sumbodules.
+In next article [Git Submodule-II](https://github.com/debbiswal/Tech-BITE/blob/master/Topics/Git/Art-4/submodule2.md) I will discuss more on sumbodules.

 Happy Learning :)